 Japan recently released documentation proving they had denied the NSA’s advances on the data for their citizens on multiple occasions, even going as far to outright deny the opportunity when the agency didn’t feel like playing nice for much longer.
 South Korea is another contender for some of the fastest servers in the region, thanks to their country being one of the hotspots of technology in a 21st century world.
 The rise of Samsung over the past several years has fueled a boost in their economy, and with that has come more money to spend on a secure, separated, independent set of servers that can operate outside the grasp of the United States.
 With IPVanish VPN, you can choose from three servers available in each country, so even if you’re trying to connect from the states, you can still report in under the guise of an innocent civilian from a country who cares about its citizens.

-Based on this report, The Sydney Morning Herald reported earlier this week that the NSA maintains signal intelligence equipment at its embassies in Jakarta, Kuala Lumpur, Bangkok, Phnom Penh and Yangon, but not in its embassies in “Five Eye” nations New Zealand and Australia, or at the U.S. embassies in Japan and Signapore.
+Based on this report, The Sydney Morning Herald reported a few years ago that the NSA maintains signal intelligence equipment at its embassies in Jakarta, Kuala Lumpur, Bangkok, Phnom Penh and Yangon, but not in its embassies in “Five Eye” nations New Zealand and Australia, or at the U.S. embassies in Japan and Signapore.
 It also said that China is by far the NSA’s main target in Asia.

 If you’re from Australia, you can feel safe knowing that because your internet is so slow in so many places, the NSA actually couldn’t effectively tap the line without the separate stream being picked up for taking too much bandwidth.
 Congratulations, you win by default, which all depends on your definition of the word, I guess.